BlazeX9/Microsoft-SQL/README.md

 ### Queries
-- Finding the second highest salary person:<br> `SELECT EmpName,EmpSalary FROM (SELECT EmpName,EmpSalary,DENSE_RANK() OVER (ORDER BY EmpSalary DESC) AS Ranks FROM Employee) t WHERE Ranks = 2`<br>
+1. Finding the second highest salary person<br> `SELECT EmpName,EmpSalary FROM (SELECT EmpName,EmpSalary,DENSE_RANK() OVER (ORDER BY EmpSalary DESC) AS Ranks FROM Employee) t WHERE Ranks = 2`<br>
 `WITH CTE AS (SELECT EmpName,EmpSalary,DENSE_RANK() OVER (ORDER BY EmpSalary DESC) AS Ranks FROM Employee) SELECT EmpName,EmpSalary FROM CTE WHERE Ranks = 2`